-At the same time, as the media landscape has become increasingly fragmented and crowded, PR pros must rely on data and insights to win against competition, get a seat at the table, and secure more budget and resources.
+At the same time, as the media landscape has become increasingly fragmented and crowded, PR pros must rely on data and insights to win against competition.
+And also secure more budget and resources.

 Integrating PR and marketing

-The trend toward convergence of communications and marketing has been in the works for over a decade, and we’ve seen great examples of increased effectiveness when the two disciplines are working together in synergy.
+The trend toward convergence of communications and marketing has been in the works for over a decade.
+We’ve seen great examples of increased effectiveness when the two disciplines are working together.
 However, the integration process can be challenging.

-Many PR professionals consider communications to be a broader management discipline reporting directly to the CEO, while some marketing executives still see PR as imprecise practice that is too difficult to measure.
-And even when they do come together, poor alignment and working in silos are not surprising without the proper integration playbook.
+Many PR professionals consider communications to be a broader management discipline reporting directly to the CEO.
+While some marketing executives still see PR as an imprecise practice that is too difficult to measure.
+And, even when they do come together, without the proper integration playbook, it can still fail.

-“Onclusive enables us to understand exactly how our coverage is being adopted and read, and which content is driving traffic back to our website.
-Along with demonstrating our knowledge of our target audience and their reading behavior, this data helps us prove the power of earned media to our C-Suite.” ~ Lona Therrien, Sr. Director, Global Corporate Communications, Mimecast
+“Onclusive enables us to understand exactly how our coverage is being adopted and read.
+And, which content is driving traffic back to our website.
+Along with demonstrating our knowledge of our target audience and their reading behavior, this data helps us prove the power of earned media to our C-Suite.” ~ Sr. Director, Global Corporate Communications, Mimecast